Elseid Hysaj: 2013–14 season

 On 19 September 2013, Hysaj renewed his contract with Empoli, extending it until 2015.

 He scored his first professional goal on 17 April 2014 in a match against Virtus Lanciano.
 The goal came in the 4th minute after he received the ball near the edge of the penalty area, dribbled past three opponents in a zig-zag move, and fired a left-footed shot into the net.
 Despite his effort, Empoli lost the match 2–1, but the goal was noted by the media for its individual quality and technical execution.

-Throughout the season, Hysaj emerged as a consistent presence in the first-team lineup, earning praise for his defensive maturity and tactical discipline despite his young age.
-A season review published on 19 April 2014 also highlighted his goal-scoring strike, underlining his increasing influence both in defence and in attack.

 On 30 May 2014, Empoli secured promotion to Serie A after a six-year absence, finishing the campaign among the top teams in Serie B.

-By the end of the campaign, Hysaj had gathered a total of 34 appearances and 1 goal across league and cup competitions, establishing himself as a key part of Empoli’s defence ahead of their return to Serie A.
+By the end of the campaign, Hysaj had gathered a total of 34 appearances and 1 goal across league and cup competitions, establishing himself as a key part of Empoli's defence ahead of their return to Serie A.

 2014–15 season

 He made his Serie A debut on 31 August 2014 in the opening match against Udinese, which ended in a 2–0 away defeat.
 On 31 October, Hysaj signed a new contract keeping him at the club until June 2017, with his annual salary increasing from €170,000 to €200,000.

 During the season, Hysaj further developed his technical and tactical abilities, becoming known for his versatility to play on both flanks and his increasing involvement in attacking phases through overlapping runs and accurate ball distribution from the back.
 In February 2015, he provided two consecutive assists in Serie A matches — the first in a 2–0 home victory over Cesena, and the second a decisive pass in a 1–1 draw against Milan.
-These performances underlined his growing offensive contribution and maturity on the field.
 Following consistent performances throughout the campaign, he was selected in the Serie A Team of the Week for matchday 17 after a goalless draw against Verona.
 In the 2014–15 campaign, his final season with Empoli, Hysaj made a total of 36 league appearances, including 33 as a starter, and featured in three Coppa Italia matches, where Empoli were eliminated in the Round of 16 by Roma after extra time.